Skip to content

 “For all but a handful of schools the cost of a prime-time sports program will always exceed revenues,” Fry wrote in 2016.

 Fry’s potential new home included.
 Temple’s athletics revenue includes money from the AAC’s media deal, roughly $8 million, donations, and a limited number of season tickets for football and basketball.
 The school paid more than $4.5 million to play at Lincoln Financial Field in 2022, and rent to play at the Eagles’ stadium continues to steadily rise.
-Temple football coach Stan Drayton is the university’s highest-paid employee at $2.5 million.
+Temple football coach Stan Drayton is one of the university’s highest-paid employees at more than $1.5 million.
 Combine Drayton’s salary with the rent to play at Lincoln Financial Field and you’ve wiped out a large chunk of revenue on two expenditures.

 Fry noted the high cost of coaches in the 2016 op-ed, pointing out that then-Alabama coach Nick Saban was being paid “about 50 times more than the average pay of a full-time professor.”